Hands-on Gear Review

 Compare avalanche beacon ratings side-by-side >

-Pros: Easy to use, + feature, good price.
+Pros: Easy to use, fast, great flagging feature

-Cons: Range isn't as good as some others, Slow under five meters.
+Cons: Range isn't as good as some others, less precise when bracketing

 Compare top rated competitors side-by-side >

 The range of the Ortovox 3+ is toward the lower end of the spectrum of beacons and nearly the lowest of the three-antennae beacons we tested.
 The 3+ had a maximum range just below 40 meters.
 That means it has a few meters longer range than an original BCA Tracker DTS and the Ortovox Zoom+ but a few meters shorter range than the new BCA Tracker 2 and had a shorter range than the similarly priced new Pieps DSP Sport beacon.

 The 3+ beacon is among the simplest and easiest to use and was just as easy to use as the Backcountry Access Tracker DTS and BCA Tracker 2 as well as the Ortovox Zoom but had a few more features.
 The Ortovox 3+ has very simple controls and is a great Beacon for novice backcountry travelers or even experienced users who could appreciate its simplicity.
 It's easy to operate with the small exception of going from send mode to search mode.
 Similar to the Mammut Pulse and Element you simultaneously move to buttons outward.